Favorite Charlie Munger Quotes Display His Legendary Wit and Wisdom Selected By Warren Buffett

 “If you don’t see the world the way it is, it’s like judging something through a distorted lens.”

 On making substantial investments in railroads, he said, “Warren and I hated railroad stocks for decades, but the world changed.
-Finally, the country had four huge railroads of vital importance to the American economy.
-We were slow to recognize the change but better late than never.”
+Finally, the country had four huge railroads vital to the American economy.
+We were slow to recognize the change, but better late than never.”

 “If you don’t care whether you are rational or not, you won’t work on it.
 Then you will stay irrational and get lousy results.”